Ossamahendi21/Friendbot/README.md

 - AniList
 - And much, much more!

-Feel free to take a [peek](https://index.discord.red) at a list of available 3rd party cogs!
+Feel free to take a [peek] at a list of available 3rd party cogs!

 # Join the community!

-**Red** is in continuous development, and it’s supported by an active community which produces new content (cogs/plugins) for everyone to enjoy.
+**friend** is in continuous development, and it’s supported by an active community which produces new content (cogs/plugins) for everyone to enjoy.
 New features are constantly added.
-If you can’t [find](https://cogboard.red/t/approved-repositories/210) the cog you’re looking for, consult our [guide](https://red-discordbot.readthedocs.io/en/stable/guide_cog_creation.html) on building your own cogs!
+If you can’t [find](https://cogboard.frind/t/approved-repositories/210) the cog you’re looking for, consult our [guide](https://red-discordbot.readthedocs.io/en/stable/guide_cog_creation.html) on building your own cogs!